 Day campers should arrive between 8:00 and 8:45 am on Monday.
 Drivers with Scouts will drive into the large parking lot to the left immediately after the entry gates to Camp Snyder.
 Drivers should walk with their Scouts to the pavilion by the parking lot for check-in.
-Face masks are optional.

-All Scouts will receive an information packet that contains their 1) merit badge schedule with class locations, 2) map of the camp 3) a wrist band, and 4) a copy of the camp schedule for the week.
-Camp staff will collect each Scout's BSA Form 680-001, Annual Health and Medical Record, with Parts A & B completed.
+Day attendee Scouts will receive an information packet that contains their 1) merit badge schedule with class locations, 2) map of the camp 3) a wrist band, and 4) a copy of the camp schedule for the week.
+Camp staff will collect each Scout's Annual Health and Medical Record, with Parts A & B completed.